stowball/hucssley/README.md

 // -> 1.5rem
 ```

-Will convert a target to pixel value to its `rem` equivalent.
+Will convert a target pixel value to its `rem` equivalent.

 #### `hu-tint` and `hu-shade`